hansjhoffman/elixir-and-phoenix/trillo/README.md

 ## TODO
 - [x] Add SVG icons (https://icomoon.io/app --> Entypo+)
 - [x] Ensure responsive web design but this time use the methodology of "where does the design break?" instead of device breakpoints
+- [ ] Add autoprefixer for more modern browser support

 ## Screenshots
 ![Home Screen](.screenshots/combined.png)